GoogleCloudPlatform/simple-anthos-installer/README.md

 # A Simple Anthos Installer

-An Automated and Configurable Anthos Multi Cloud installer framework.
+A Customizable Anthos Multi Cloud installer framework.
 Great for quickly setting up a Demo or POC.

 ## Goals
 - Provide starter scripts to install Anthos components with minimal manual steps.